3M cuts 1,700 more jobs after selling a business and grappling with virus slowdown

 Last week, 3M reported double-digit declines in second quarter sales and profits as it was hit hard by the virus-induced economic downturn around the world.

-In January, the company announced the 1,500 job cuts over 2020.
-At the time, the company was coming off a weak results in the last three months of 2018, when it was hurt by diminishing demand in China and declining U.S. industrial sales — particularly in the auto business.
+In January, the company announced the 1,500 job cuts over 2020, part of a restructuring of its international operations.
+At the time, the company was coming off weak results in the last three months of 2018, when it was hurt by diminishing demand in China and declining U.S. industrial sales — particularly in the auto business.

 3M in April 2019 announced a restructuring that entailed another 2,000 job cuts.